 - Meal Prep: This recipe can easily be doubled with the same cooking time and instructions.

-- Microwave: To steam broccoli in microwave, add broccoli and ⅛ - ¼ cup water to a heat-safe bowl or container.Heat for 3 minutes.
-Check broccoli, and if it's not soft enough, heat for 1 to 2 more minute.
+- Alternate Method- Microwave: To steam broccoli in the microwave, add broccoli and ⅛ - ¼ cup water to a heat-safe bowl or container.Heat for 3 minutes.
+Check the broccoli; if it's not soft enough, heat it for 1 to 2 more minutes.

-Adding melted cheese to steamed broccoli is a classic way to add flavor.
-You can also toss it with your favorite salad dressing, or saute it with minced garlic, salt and pepper and olive oil.
+Adding salt, pepper, or parmesan cheese to steamed broccoli is a classic way to add flavor.
+You can also toss it with your favorite salad dressing or saute it with minced garlic and olive oil.

 Instant Pot Broccoli (Steamed)